-Qualifications Dip Sec and Risk, AICD Experience and expertise Nick is an experienced fintech specialist with over 20 years' experience in the internet, communications and telecommunications (ICT) industry.
-He has a Diploma in Security (Risk Management) from the Canberra Institute of Technology and is a member of the Australian Institute of Company Directors.
-Other current directorships Advanced Health Intelligence (ASX: AHI) (NASDAQ: AHI) since 18 April 2018 and appointed interim Non-Executive Chairman of the Advanced Health Intelligence Board effective from 15 February 2022.
-Former directorships (last 3 years) Nil Special responsibilities Member of Nomination and Remuneration Committee Interests in shares 11,226,023 Ordinary Shares Interests in options 2,889,020 Tranche 2 Unquoted Options Ex \$0.10 - Exp 31/12/23 Interests in rights Nil
+Qualifications Dip Sec and Risk, AICD

+Nick is an experienced

+FinTech specialist with over

+20 years' experience in the

+internet, communications and

+Experience and telecommunications industry.
+He

+expertise has a Diploma in Security (Risk

+Management) from the Canberra

+Institute of Technology and is a

+member of the Australian Institute of

+Company Directors.

+Advance Health Intelligence (ASX: AHI)

+since 18 April 2018 and appointed

+Other current directorships interim Non-Executive Chairman of

+directorships the Advanced Human Imaging Board

+effective from 15 February 2022.

+Former directorships (last 3 years) Nil

+Special Member of Nomination and

+responsibilities Remuneration Committee

+Interests in shares 11,226,023 Ordinary Shares

+Interests in options Nil

+Interests in rights Nil